Additional Regulations Impacting IT Organizations

 The GLBA Safeguards Rule requires all financial institutions to protect customer information.
 Imperva data security solutions protect customer information from breach attempts, leakage and theft, block unauthorized access and attacks targeting customer data, provide a complete audit trail to support forensic investigations and enable data risk management.

-The Monetary Authority of Singapore (MAS) issued the Internet Banking and Technology Risk Management (IBTRM) guidance require banks to adopt risk management principles and security practices for managing and controlling technology risks.
-Banks offering or delivering products and services via the internet or other telecommunication networks are expected to implement systems, procedures and processes to mitigate the risk of external and internal threats.
+The Monetary Authority of Singapore (MAS) issued the Technology Risk Management (TRM) guidance and legally binding Notices requiring financial institutions to adopt risk management principles and security practices for managing and controlling technology risks.
+Financial institutions are expected to implement systems, procedures, and processes to mitigate the risk of external and internal threats.
 To learn more, click here.

 NAIC Model Audit Rule (MAR)